nusademy/Bangkit2021CapstoneProject/README.md

 ## Features

 - Helps identify young Indonesian’s Passion and Career Possibility with Passion Identifier Chatbot;
-- Connecting Platform for Teachers and Schools Throughout Indonesia. with Android based App;
+- Connecting Platform for Teachers and Schools Throughout Indonesia with Android based App;
-- Giving solutions to users with lack of interests in Reading with Narration Book & Video Recommendations **(Coming Soon)**;
+- Giving solutions to users with lack of interests in Reading with Video Book Narrations;